Analysis & Interpretation

 Document set views aggregate similarity data across multiple witnesses.
 These interactive visualizations help identify document relationships.

 All visualisations rely on the same underlying data: each document holds a number of extracted image regions, and each region is linked to a number of similar regions in other documents.
-This link is stored as a pair of images, associated with a similarity score and a category.

 Filtering Options